-- Compiler and linker errors, warnings, and remarks All diagnostic messages are issued as complete, self-explanatory messages.
+- Compiler and linker errors, warnings, and remarks - All diagnostic messages are issued as complete, self-explanatory messages.
 Errors reveal syntax or semantic errors, warnings indicate potential problems, and remarks (default off) indicate deviations from the standard.
-Double-click a message and the - corresponding source code construction is highlighted in the editor window.
-For more information, see the IAR C/C++ Development Guide for RISC-V. - Stack usage analysis during linking Under the right circumstances, the linker can accurately calculate the maximum stack usage for each call tree, such as estartup, interrupt functions, RTOS tasks, etc. For more information, see the IAR C/C++ Development Guide for RISC-V. - C-STAT for static analysis C-STAT is a static analysis tool that tries to find deviations from specific sets of rules, where each rule specifies an unsafe source construct.
+Double-click a message and the corresponding source code construction is highlighted in the editor window.
+For more information, see the IAR C/C++Development Guide for Arm. - Stack usage analysis during linking Under the right circumstances, the linker can accurately calculate the maximum stack usage for each call tree, such as cstartup, interrupt functions, RTOS tasks, etc. For more information, see the IAR C/C++Development Guide for Arm. - C-STAT for static analysis - C-STAT is a static analysis tool that tries to find deviations from specific sets of rules, where each rule specifies an unsafe source construct.
 The rules come from various institutes, like MISRA (MISRA C:2004, MISRA C++:2008, and MISRA C:2012), CWE, and CERT.
-For information about how to use C-STAT and the rules, see the - C-SPY debugging features such as, Profiling, Code Coverage, Trace, and Power debugging.
-For more information, see the C-SPY® Debugging Guide for RISC-V.
+For information about how to use C-STAT and the rules, see the C-STAT® Static Analysis Guide. - C-SPY debugging features such as, Profiling, Code Coverage, Trace, and Power debugging.
+For more information, see the C-SPY® Debugging Guide for Arm. - · C-RUN for runtime error checking